+Compost tea and compost extracts act as a probiotic for your soil.
 Digestive health is essential for the proper conversion and absorption of nutrients from our diet.
 Much like within our digestive tract, it is a diversity of key organisms within the soil that aid in the digestion or decomposition of organic matter and the conversion of nutrients into forms readily available to plants.
 The collective biology at work in soil is responsible for building humus and soil structure, assisting with water and nutrient retention, as well as the recycling and mining of nutrients and minerals.
 Compost extracts and actively aerated compost teas can improve the digestive health of your soils by inoculating them with billions of beneficial microbes.
-Think of compost tea and compost extracts as a probiotic for your soil.
 Specific organisms present in compost have been identified to possess disease suppression capabilities and the capacity to form a protective barrier from disease and pests throughout a plants root and leaf zones outcompeting pathogens and parasitic organisms for food resources.
 Building a diverse soil ecosystem teeming with life will help to improve the health and productivity of your farm and gardens.